NukaWorks/ModuleTest/README.md

 ### ➡ Installation

-- Just drop your project folder on your favourite IDE 😋
+- Just open your project folder on your favourite IDE 😋

 # And enjoy it !